ERNE196077/qemu_openthread_borderrouter/README.md

 fdde:ad00:beef:0:4bf4:d389:a832:8f78
 Done
 ```
-Add now a route to let the OT devices now what other networks are behind the Border Router:
+Add now a route to let the OT devices know what other networks are behind the Border Router:
 ```
 sudo wpanctl -I wpan0 add-route 2001:db8:dead:beef::
 ```